-Microsoft has no plans on getting rid of Windows RTBy Ron on Thursday, Mar 28th, 2013 at 06:25PM
+Microsoft has no plans on getting rid of Windows RT Written by Ron on March 28, 2013 - 06:25PM

 According to a recent report, Microsoft was rumored to be transitioning Windows RT into the upcoming Windows Blue update.
 Now, a new report has surfaced claiming that this rumor is indeed false and that Microsoft has no plans on getting rid of Windows RT.